 Healthy Team Members

-Offices are running at reduced capacity and have new layouts to support six feet of separation
+Offices are running at reduced capacity to support six feet of separation

 For safety reasons, no food or beverage services will be provided